A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Simulated data analysis

 \section{Simulated data analysis}

-Simulations are performed with the one compartment model with first order absorption:
+Simulations are performed under the one compartment model with first order absorption: \begin{linenomath}

-where $k_{a}$ ($h^{-1}$), $Cl$ ($L.h^{-1}$) and $V$ ($L$) correspond respectively to the absorption constant, the clearance and the volume of distribution parameters.
+\end{linenomath} where $k_{a}$ ($h^{-1}$), $Cl$ ($L.h^{-1}$) and $V$ ($L$) correspond to the absorption rate, the clearance and the volume of distribution, respectively.
 The administrated dose ($D$) is set to $6$ $mg$.

-First, the behavior of the penalized SAEM algorithm is illustrated with one dataset simulated with 3 groups of subjects.
-Especially, regularization paths depending on the values of the sparsity parameter $\Lambda$ is presented.
-Then the impact of high variances on the penalized estimation is studied on one dataset simulated with 3 groups of subjects, and the benefit of adaptive weights introduced in the penalty is shown.
+First, the behavior of the penalized SAEM algorithm is illustrated on one data set simulated with 3 groups of subjects.
+In particular, regularization paths are presented.
+Then the impact of high variances on the penalized estimation is studied on one data set simulated with 3 groups of subjects, and the benefit of adaptive weights introduced in the penalty is shown.
 Next the influence of the penalty structure on selection performance is studied on $100$ simulated data sets with $5$ groups of subjects.
-Finally, joint fixed and variance parameters selection performance is compared between the penalized SAEM algorithm and the standard stepwise forward approach, on $50$ simulated data sets with $2$ groups of subjects.
+Finally, we compare our proposal and the standard stepwise forward approach with regard to model selection on $100$ simulated data sets with $2$ groups of subjects. $ $\\